-In line with the DHSSPS requirement for ALB's to produce an annual PAM plan with a five year planning horizon to enable ALB's to show that they are using property assets (freehold and leasehold) efficiently and effectively and that property assets demonstrate value for money, NIPEC produced its third PAM plan for the period 2015-16 to 2020-21 which was submitted to the DHSSPS within the stipulated deadline of 30 April 2015.
+In line with the DoH requirement for ALB's to produce an annual PAM plan with a five year planning horizon to enable ALB's to show that they are using property assets (freehold and leasehold) efficiently and effectively and that property assets demonstrate value for money NIPEC produced its fourth PAM plan for the period 2016-17 to 2021-22 which was submitted to the DoH within the stipulated deadline of 30 April 2016.

-As required by DHSSPS circular PEL 14 (04), dated 8 August 2015, NIPEC produced an accommodation SOC/Business Case due to its current three year accommodation lease having a two year break clause on the 30 November 2015.
-The SOC/Business Case was approved by the Council at its March 2015 meeting and forwarded to the DHSSPS on the 5 March 2015 for consideration.
-Formal approval was received from DFP on the 30 July 2015 to the recommended way forward of remaining within the current accommodation until the end of the lease i.e. 30 November 2016.
+As required by DoH circular PEL 14 (04), dated 8 August 2015, NIPEC produced an accommodation SOC/Business Case due to its current three year accommodation lease expiring on the 30 November 2016.

-With the current lease expiring on the 30 November 2016 NIPEC established an accommodation working group, which held its first meeting in October 2016, to take forward the production of an SOC/Business Case which addressed NIPEC's needs for the next three years.
-The Council approved the SOC/Business Case at its meeting held on the 1 March 2016 and it was duly forwarded to the DHSSPSNI for consideration.
+NIPEC established an accommodation working group to take forward the production of an SOC/Business Case which addressed NIPEC's needs for the next three years.
+The SOC/Business Case was approved by the Council and subsequently forwarded to the DoH for consideration.
+Formal approval was received from DoF on the 15 September 2016 to the recommended way forward of remaining within the current accommodation for a further three years i.e. 30 November 2019.